tanx-libs/tanx-connector-nodejs/README.md

 // 1.
 Initiate your withdrawal request by calling the "initiateNormalWithdrawal" function. const withdrawalRes = await client.initiateNormalWithdrawal( keyPair, // The keyPair created above
-  0.0001, // Enter the amount you want to deposit 'usdc', // Enter the coin symbol
+  0.0001, // Enter the amount you want to withdraw 'usdc', // Enter the coin symbol
 )
 // 2.
 WAIT for up to 24 hours.